-- In a small bowl combine the streusel ingredients (1 tbsp coconut sugar, 1 tsp melted coconut oil and 1/4 tsp cinnamon), and set aside.
+- In a small bowl combine the streusel ingredients (1 tablespoon coconut sugar, 1 teaspoon melted coconut oil and ¼ teaspoon cinnamon), and set aside.

 - In another small bowl whisk together the coconut flour, baking soda and salt.
 Add the egg, coconut oil, maple syrup, coconut milk and vanilla extract and mix thoroughly to combine.

 - Divide half of the batter between two small teacups and sprinkle with half of the streusel mixture.

 - Then fill in the remaining batter and top with the rest of the streusel.